Boat Tours and Other Activities in Calanques National Park

 • Finally, the boat arrives at the Calanques National Park, a magical place of white cliffs with small coves of turquoise waters.
 The landscapes are magnificent, worthy of a postcard.

-Tips for enjoying a cruise through the Calanques in Marseille
+Tips for enjoying activities in the Calanques in Marseille

 Dreamlike landscapes| © Thibse